diegaum82/ApplicantAI/DEVELOPMENT_JOURNAL.md

 - Need to implement proper error handling
 - IDE shows linter errors for dependencies that are correctly configured in Maven but not recognized by the IDE
 - NLP models are not yet loaded; currently using pattern matching as a fallback
+- Word embedding service uses a simple implementation; will need to be replaced with a more sophisticated one using actual word embeddings

 ## Challenges & Solutions